gemoc/resist/index.md

  * activities (visits, organisation of events, etc.) is available in [Activities](activities)
  * the outcome of RESIST (publications, software, manuscripts, theses, masters, conference posters, etc.) is available in [publications](publications)

-**BREAKING NEWS** RESIST_EA three full-days Workshop has been held at KA23 around Mar.
-29th, 2022.
-Another two full-days workshop happen in November 2022 at Inria (see https://gemoc.org/resist/events/resistAtInriaNov2022).
+**BREAKING NEWS** RESIST_EA will apply for renewal in 2023 with a renewed set of objectives and topics, and new members.

 <center>
 <img src="{{ site.baseurl }}/img/inria.png" alt="Inria" style="width: 200px;"/>